Visas for Cyprus

 According to legislation, only expats who fall within certain categories can apply for an immigration permit upon arrival.
 The success of an application is determined by the Immigration Control Committee.
 The most popular categories that expats qualify under require that the applicant:

 Has enough money at their disposal to allow them to have a decent living in Cyprus without having to work.
-The Immigration Control Board determines what these amounts are, although expats can expect around 10,000 EUR per person excluding dependents.
-This is the most popular category, and includes pensioners and retirees.
+The Immigration Control Board determines what these amounts are.
+This is the most popular category and includes pensioners and retirees.

 Has been offered permanent employment that won’t create undue local competition